 - Renal tubular acidosis, such as in Fanconi syndrome, alters ion absorption and excretion.

-- Multiple IV iron infusions have been found to cause hypophosphatemia and osteomalacia.[4]
+- Multiple intravenous iron infusions have been found to cause hypophosphatemia and osteomalacia.[5]

 Medications

-- Antiepileptic drugs, including phenobarbital, phenytoin, and carbamazepine, enhance catabolism of calcidiol via induction of P-450 activity.[8]
+- Antiepileptic drugs, including phenobarbital, phenytoin, and carbamazepine, enhance the catabolism of calcidiol via induction of cytochrome P450 activity.[11]

-- Antifungal agents such as ketoconazole increase vitamin D requirements by inhibiting 1-alpha-hydroxylase (CYP27B1).
+- Antifungal agents such as ketoconazole increase vitamin D requirements by inhibiting 1-alpha-hydroxylase.

 Epidemiology

-There are reports that the prevalence of osteomalacia histologically at post-mortem is as high as 25% in adult Europeans.
-However, the true incidence of osteomalacia remains largely underestimated across the globe.
+The prevalence of postmortem histological osteomalacia histologically is as high as 25% in adult Europeans have been reported.
+However, the true global incidence of osteomalacia remains vastly underestimated.[11]
 At-risk individuals include those with dark skin, limited sun exposure, low socioeconomic status, poor diet, and frequent wearers of full-body clothing.
 These risks vary worldwide and are contingent on geographic location, cultural preferences, and ethnicity.
-Healthcare professionals should take these factors, as well as other relevant clinical findings, into account when choosing to obtain further studies or recommending vitamin D supplementation.[13]
+Healthcare professionals should take these factors, as well as other relevant clinical findings, into account when choosing to obtain further studies or recommending vitamin D supplementation.[16][17]

 Pathophysiology

-Subsequently, cholecalciferol gets transported to the liver, where it is converted to calcidiol, 25-hydroxyvitamin D [25(OH)D], by 25-hydroxylase (CYP2R1).
-Therefore, it is logical that patients with chronic liver disease would be at risk of developing vitamin D deficiency.
+Subsequently, cholecalciferol is transported to the liver, where it is converted to calcidiol, 25-hydroxyvitamin D (25[OH]D), by 25-hydroxylase.
+Therefore, patients with chronic liver disease would have a higher risk of developing vitamin D deficiency.
 This particular form of vitamin D is partially water-soluble and has a short half-life.
-It is worth noting that 25(OH)D is also the best indicator of overall vitamin D status because this measurement accurately reflects total vitamin D levels from dietary intake, natural sunlight exposure, and converted adipose stores in the liver.
-Estimates are that approximately 40% to 50% of circulating 25(OH)D derives from skin conversion.
+The vitamin 25(OH)D is also the best indicator of overall vitamin D status because this measurement accurately reflects total vitamin D levels from dietary intake, natural sunlight exposure, and converted adipose stores in the liver.
+The estimate is that approximately 40% to 50% of circulating 25(OH)D derives from skin conversion.[18]

-Enzymatic conversion to calcitriol, 1,25-dihydroxy-vitamin D [1,25(OH)D], occurs in the kidneys by 1-alpha-hydroxylase.
-Similarly, chronic renal disease, amongst other renal pathologies, can cause vitamin D deficiency, which is why secondary and, eventually, tertiary hyperparathyroidism can develop with long-term renal failure.
-It is important to realize that 1-alpha-hydroxylase activity is strictly regulated.
+Enzymatic conversion to calcitriol, 1,25(OH)D, occurs in the kidneys by 1-alpha-hydroxylase.
+Similarly, chronic renal disease, among other renal pathologies, can cause vitamin D deficiency, which is why secondary and, eventually, tertiary hyperparathyroidism can develop with long-term renal failure.
+The activity of 1-alpha-hydroxylase is strictly regulated.

-As with any synthetic biologic process, feedback loops exist to regulate calcitriol production, namely:
+As with any synthetic biologic process, feedback loops exist to regulate calcitriol production and include the following:

 - Positive feedback by decreased serum phosphate levels

-- Negative feedback by calcitriol inhibition of 1-alpha-hydroxylase, which in turn decreases calcitriol synthesis and also stimulates 24-hydroxylase (CYP24R1) activity.
+- Negative feedback by calcitriol inhibition of 1-alpha-hydroxylase, which in turn decreases calcitriol synthesis and also stimulates 24-hydroxylase activity; 24-hydroxylase effectively removes circulating calcitriol by converting it to biologically inactive 24,25-dihydroxy vitamin D 24,25(OH)D.[19]

 History and Physical

-Symptoms of osteomalacia are non-specific and may include the following:
+Physical signs in patients with osteomalacia are nonspecific and may include the following:

 - Proximal muscle weakness and wasting